kksgandhi/micrologue/README.md

 Advanced Guide
 --------------

-Clone the repository and use the typescript compiler to compile passages.ts and main.ts into their respective js files.
+Clone the repository and use the typescript compiler to compile the various .ts files into their respective js files.

 TODO
 ----